SwapBap/marlin-119-anet-a8-bltouch/README.md

 	13. #define AUTO_BED_LEVEL_BILINEAR
 	14. Upload firmware!
 	15. Open up the serial terminal in Arduino. ( Baud should be 115200 )
-	16. Run G-Code 502 then 500 to reset defaults in EEPROM.
+	16. Run G-Code 502 then 500 to reset defaults in EEPROM
 	17. Run bed leveling from printer GUI.

 ## Marlin 1.1